cancui/EMG-Signal-Processing-Library/README.md

 ### 2) EMG PROCESSING
-The library provides a filter which removes high and low frequency noise from a signal, rectifies it with respect to the centre point, and takes a moving average.
+- Use the EMG module to extract muscle effort information from an EMG signal
+- This is provides the basis for recognizing gestures through EMG signals.
+For example, the Myo armband recognizes hand gestures by determining how hard each muscle group in the forearm is flexing.
+- The module processes the EMG signal using the following steps:
+	1. Filter high frequency noise from signal, and subtract a reference signal from the actual signal if one is provided
+	2. Filter low frequency noise from signal
+	3. Frequencies that are low and high frequency noise are determined by the "min_EMG_frequency_" and "max_EMG_frequency_" constructor arguments
+	4. Normalize and rectify the signal
+	5. Take a moving average of the signal
-This filtered signal is indirectly proportional to the effort exherted by the muscle the sensor is attached to.
+- The resulting filtered signal is indirectly proportional to the effort exherted by the muscle the sensor is attached to.

 -------------------------------------------
 ```c